NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/react/python-assessment-tool/README.md

 # Python Assessment Tool

 This tool aims to aid tutors in assessing their tutees' Python knowledge and skills currently with a JSON server, and is expected to implement a SQLite server in the near future as a more secure way of storing data.
+It consists of account registration and login features in the front end which stores each tutee's individual answers and results while securing their privacy from each other.

 For this iteration of the application, it is used as follows: The tutor sets up a JSON server with a .json file, 2 separate .env files for the front- and back-end, a development server or server of another type to run the React code, and another development server to run the Flask code.
 In total, at least 3 servers are needed to operate the whole program.
 Then, one is expected to generate two Localhost tunnels, with [pinggy.io](https://pinggy.io/) for example, for tutees to access the application.